Preconception health – improve outcomes for families and babies

 How the insights informed our work?

-The insights gathered have directly shaped the SEL LMNS preconception campaign, delivered in partnership with Tommy’s.
-The campaign has already reached over 871,000 people across Southeast London, with nearly 2,000 completions of Tommy’s personalised planning tool.
-It includes:
+The insights gathered have directly shaped the SEL LMNS preconception campaign in 2025, delivered in partnership with Tommy’s.
+See results of our campaign below:

 In addition, SEL LMNS has hosted a series of webinars to raise awareness and build capacity among community ambassadors, and voluntary sector partners.
 These sessions have included: